Kitchen Chronicles II: Behind Our DIY Kitchen Renovation: What No One Tells You About Remodeling an Older Home

 No sweat equity there unless you consider the calls I made to schedule the plumbers, and the trip to the granite store.
 Even if you do not want to do any work yourself, you could be your own general contractor and save.
 Grand total to this point: $8131.50.
 We still need flooring, backsplash, ceiling repaired, and many holes in the walls repaired as well.

-Health Issues Through This Project
+Health Issues During This Remodel

 Stress makes my MCAS flare.
 When my body is under pressure, everything becomes harder — breathing, sleeping, thinking, healing.
 I’ve had allergic reactions that scared me.
 I’ve had days where my face swelled, my joints ached, and my lungs felt tight.